valensupport/valensupport.github.io/pages/batch_request.md

 #### Input Data File Examples
 Here is a sample for commercial auto.
 The importance of these examples is in the headers and the structure.
 The data is randomly generated.
-The exact headers:
+The exact headers will differ depending on solution.
+Check the data dictionary for exact column names:

 ##### Term